Dear new school counselor,

 You will tell the kids “you can do hard things” until you’re blue in the face.
 Tell it to yourself.
 YOU can do hard things.
-And there will be so many hard things, hard things you’ve never even imagined.
+And there will be so many hard things, hard things you’ve never even imagined as a new school counselor.
 But you’ve got this.

 But if you’re looking for some advice as you go into your first year, here are some words of wisdom for you: